The best places to be a digital nomad in Italy and how to get the digital nomad visa

 Digital nomad Visas in Italy:

 Italy has approved a digital nomad visa - so now you have the green light to go and work from italy!
 The details are yet to be announced.
+Italy does not have a digital nomad visa yet.
+However, on March 28, 2022, the digital nomad visa for remote workers was approved and signed into Italian law.

 Until now, there has been no way for digital nomads to work legally in Italy long-term.
 But good news came earlier this year when a new visa for remote workers was approved.
 If you’re planning a long-term stay in Italy, a digital nomad visa may make your life easier.
 It could enable you to work as a freelancer legally in the EU and secure health insurance coverage.
 You will need an Italian tax expert to help you understand what taxes you'll need to pay and the associated paperwork.